Unidata/drilsdown/docs/examples.rst

 The next level of scientific inquiry here is to call up a vertical sounding display, from a global 3D meteorological analysis, in either the IDV or a Jupyter Python session.

+These headers within the .ipynb notebook may help clarify the workflow:

 .. toctree::
    :maxdepth: 2
    :glob: